CASE STUDY

 Ideation & Design

-Once we established initial assumptions, we prioritized building a proof of concept (POC) early to validate our ideas with customers.
+I was collaborating early with our engineering team and they were working hard to understand the technology that would drive this tool.
+Once we felt confident in our initial assumptions, we prioritized building a proof of concept (POC) to validate our ideas and flow with customers.
 Our goal was to confirm key functionalities and identify any gaps.
 I started by sketching rough UI concepts and collaborating with engineering to guide development.
-The focus was on defining core functionality as the foundation for the user experience.

-Using the feedback from the customer interviews and POC usability studies - I began documenting jobs to be done and real pain points our customers were experiencing.
+Using the feedback I was receiving from the customer interviews and POC usability studies - I began documenting jobs to be done and pain points our customers were experiencing.

 Based on the feedback from the POC, the JTBD and pain points we heard from our customer calls - I began laying out the essential AI skills